Skip to content

 The rules of calculation set forward in the Regulation on the Travel Insurance fund are meant for calculating security amounts in normal operating conditions.

-The rules from Article 7 of the regulation can be found here.
+The rules from Article 7 of the Regulation can be found here.

-Criteria for increasing security amounts
+Criteria for raising of security amounts

 The criteria are applied in three ways: